 paying to do laundry, buying small quantities, renting rotten housing,

 payday loans, avoiding healthcare issues until we have to go to the

 emergency room, or driving old cars that reward us with expensive repair

 bills—is very helpful in being able to accumulate some personal

 In the long run, individual development accounts for people without extreme debt and with a steady income, even if low, make a lot of sense.
 Whether they are worth the amount of governmental and philanthropic assistance being devoted to them remains to be seen.

 They certainly aren't an all-purpose poverty solution.
 From a community standpoint, however, we think it's an idea worth trying if you can locate an interested financial partner and a well-managed non-profit sponsor.
 In the long run home ownership, entrepreneurship support, and higher education are pro-social goals, and enabling households that may have thought those goals out of reach to see differently is very rewarding.

-Whether you are a curious because you're leading neighborhood associations, hoping to be a saver, or thinking about your organization as a prospective IDA practitioner, check the directory of organizations sponsoring individual development accounts to see what organizations offer programs near you.
+Whether you are a curious because you're leading neighborhood associations, hoping to be a saver, or thinking about your organization as a prospective IDA practitioner, American readers can check the map of organizations sponsoring individual development accounts to see what organizations offer programs near you.
 Although this idea has spread quickly over the course of about 20 years, there are still many gaps.
 Maybe you can help?

 For the half of our readers from outside the U.S., if you are in a country with organized financial institutions and a poverty problem, think creatively about how this basic idea might be adapted to your particular situation.